 - Establish boundaries and decide what needs to be enforced, then operationalize through automation systems to align with the DevOps pipeline mode.
 As manual intervention is slowly pushed out, use logs to record as much information as possible about every verification or configuration that is done.
 Later on, use a log analysis tool to identify similar actions in the production environments.

-- Address security defects once they are detected, just as other functionality, usability, or performance issues are approached.
+- Address security defects once they are detected, just as other functionalities, usability, or performance issues are approached.
 Tone down the hysteria about security holes and work on rational remediation plans that can gradually make headway on security fixes.

 The WannaCry ransomware cyber attack further heightened awareness of security and protection.
 Organizations throughout the software industry understand that, unless extreme measures are taken, the risk of having their software or servers compromised constantly increases.
 DevSecOps suggests a set of steps and standards to facilitate continuous delivery, eliminate risk, increase trust, and, most importantly, keep software and servers secure.